 - Have no criminal convictions and no charges pending

-For more information, read our blog on ‘How to Become a Police Officer’.
+For more information, read our blogs on Careers in Law Enforcement.